dylike/grunt-filerev-qiniu/README.md

 ## Introduction

-For speed up the website, static files often stored in a static file server or a CDN normally.
+For speed up the website, static files often stored in a special static file server or CDN.

-I'm using yo angular to generate my project scaffold, it's using the `filerev, usemin` to tag a file version, and rewrites file name based on `filerev`.
-So i just make this `grunt-filerev-qiniu` to upload static files such as images, styles, scripts to qiniu based on the `filerev` result `grunt.filerev.summary`.
+I'm using `yo angular` to generate my project scaffold, it's using the `filerev, usemin` to tag a file version, and rewrites file name based on `filerev`.

+So `grunt-filerev-qiniu` is a quick way to upload static files such as images, styles, scripts to qiniu based on the `filerev` result `grunt.filerev.summary`.

 ## Getting Started